crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 Delete a partner record from an account

-Delete a specific customer partner record from a customer account
+Delete a specific customer partner record from a customer account.

 ### Example
 ```php